ruyadorno/ntl/README.md

   ntl [<path>]

 Options:
-  -a, --all           Includes pre and post scripts on the list        [boolean] -A, --autocomplete  Starts in autocomplete mode                      [boolean] -d, --debug         Prints to stderr any internal error              [boolean] -h, --help          Shows this help message                          [boolean] -i, --info          Displays the contents of each script             [boolean] -m, --multiple      Allows the selection of multiple items           [boolean] -s, --size          Amount of lines to display at once                [number] -v, --version       Show version number                              [boolean]
+  -a, --all                Includes pre and post scripts on the list   [boolean] -A, --autocomplete       Starts in autocomplete mode                 [boolean] -D, --debug              Prints to stderr any internal error         [boolean] -d, --descriptions       Displays the descriptions of each script    [boolean] -o, --descriptions-only  Limits output to scripts with a description [boolean] -h, --help               Shows this help message                     [boolean] -i, --info               Displays the contents of each script        [boolean] -m, --multiple           Allows the selection of multiple items      [boolean] -s, --size               Amount of lines to display at once           [number] -v, --version            Show version number                         [boolean]

 Visit https://github.com/ruyadorno/ntl for more info
 ```